-We are in that time of year again when we experience lots of storms, tornadoes, and inclement weather.
+We are at that time of year again when we experience many storms, tornadoes, and inclement weather.

-These seasons of natural disasters are reminders for us to be diligent and prepare our homes and businesses for the possibility of damage.
+These seasons of natural disasters remind us to be diligent and prepare our homes and businesses for the possibility of damage.

 In addition, we need our organizations to be ready to respond in the event of an emergency or disaster.

-All you have to do is imagine trying to run your business without a computer, phone systems, or even your current facility.
+All you have to do is imagine running your business without a computer, phone system, or even your current facility.
 You will quickly realize the importance of planning.

 A disaster can be defined as a natural disaster (flood, hurricane, tornado, earthquake), an act of terrorism (9/11), or an armed intruder (Columbine).

-Each of these scenarios has its own unique challenges but there are some common things that can and should be done to prepare.
+Each of these scenarios has its own unique challenges, but some common things can and should be done to prepare.

 Unfortunately, most emergencies or disasters happen without much warning.
-Even those with some warning don’t allow enough time to come up with a disaster recovery plan.
+Even those with some warning don’t allow enough time to develop a disaster recovery plan.

 A disaster recovery plan is a written document that answers the questions: who, what, where, when, and how to get your business back up and running following a disaster or unexpected emergency.